MediaComem/comem-archidep/ex/unix-pipeline-solutions.md

   $> cat rainbow.txt | fold -w 1 | wc -l
   1242
   ```
-* Print the lines of the text containing the word `rainbow`.
+* Print the lines of the text containing the word `rainbow`

   **Solution:**